heterosys/mlir-aie/AIEDialect.md

 This operation creates a logical lock to declare the current ownership of a resource.
 We use Symbol so that it can be referenced globally.
-Unlike physical locks, logical locks are unlimited, and instead of two states in a physical lock for two accessors of the resource, we can have an arbitary number of "users" in a token.
-When a token is held, the holder has the temporary ownership of the resource, and those other users cannot gain the token meanwhile.
+Unlike physical locks, logical locks are unlimited, and instead of two states in a physical lock for two accessors of the resource, we can have an arbitrary number of "users" in a token.
+When a token is held, the holder has temporary ownership of the resource, and those other users cannot gain the token meanwhile.
 The current owner of a token could release the token to another specific requestor.
 The token can be used to specify the dependence of tasks, or core executions on a resource, for example,